-Consistent with the philosophy of the Executive Chairman and our historical approach to executive compensation, the cash compensation component (base salary plus cash bonus opportunities) represents a greater portion of total compensation than the equity component of Mr. Kelley's compensation package.
+Consistent with the compensation philosophy of the Executive Chairman and the Compensation Committee and our historical approach to executive compensation, the cash compensation component (base salary plus annual cash bonus opportunities) represents a greater portion of total compensation than the equity component of Mr. Kelley's compensation package.